sigmaIsigma/digital_clock/README.en.md

 ## Installation / Usage

-Simply host the files on any static web server or open `index.html` in your browser.
+Simply host the files on any static web server or open [this page](https://sigmaisigma.github.io/digital_clock/) in your browser.

 1. Configure your preferences on the "CLICK TO START" screen.
 2. Click the button to start the clock.